mena-devs/travis-rpi-notifier/README.md

 ## Synopsis

 rPI project to retrieve the build status for a given project and displays the build status on an array of LEDs.
+The board is composed of 3 LEDs colored Red, Green and Blue.

+The monitored repository is configured in `config.yml` along with the GPIO numbers connected to each LED.
+The LEDs will blink / go on or off depending on the status of the monitored travis build for a given repository.

 ## Electronic Build